PopifyJS/PopifyJS.github.io/README.md

 popify({
   overlay: true, // specifies overlay visibility.
   closeOnBackground: true, // specifies if the popup needs to close when the background/overlay is clicked.
+  closeOnEscape: true, // closes the popup when "escape" key is pressed.
   short: true, // specifies popup size to be short or not.
   icon: "info", // specifices icon of the popup.
   closeIcon: true, // specifies if there needs to be a close icon or not.